Technigo/project-express-api/README.md

 # Project Express API

 The aim for this week's project is to start learning the basic of backend.
 Main focus is building our own API.
 I created my own Ramen API (aside from what Technigo suggested).
-Then I created several endpoints that return single result and array of elements.
+Then I created several routes and endpoints that return single result or array of elements.

 ## The problem